 Sabbatical For Pastors and Leaders

 The best way to learn the practice of Sabbath for pastors and other men and women in ministry is on a Sabbatical.
 We show you how this can be a reality for you in our Sabbatical Guide.
+We also offer an online Sabbatical Guide course.
+This program has everything you need to experience rest and renewal on your Sabbatical.

 Listen to SoulTalk episode, Listen: Rest in the Word of Encouragement